Skip to content

 *

-* @param {string} uri The URI identifying the targeted resource to which the request will be sent.
+* @param {string} uri The URI of the resource to request.

 * @param {Object} [options={}] Optional configuration object for the request.

-* @throws {Error} Throws an error if the request fails (network errors or non-2xx HTTP status codes).
+* @throws {Error} Throws an error if the request fails (network errors or non-2xx status codes).

 */